-Below is a summary of recent reported settlements and verdicts in New York auto accident cases.
-These cases should be used for informational purposes only and not as a guarantee of what your own case might be worth.
+Below, I summarize recent reported settlements and verdicts in New York auto accident cases.
+These cases should be used for informational purposes only and not as a guarantee of what your own settlement payout might be.

 Guirguis v.
 IMA Express Cab (2020 – Brooklyn)